 You'll usually need 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent, for a higher or degree apprenticeship.

 You can get into this job by doing a degree and then joining an employer training scheme.

 Most employers will look for a degree in maths or one that is closely related.
 For example:

 You'll usually need 2 or 3 A levels, or equivalent, including maths.

 Click here to search for a suitable course.

-You could also enter this career from a related profession, like risk management, financial services or business analysis.
+You may be able to switch to actuarial work from a related profession, like risk management, financial services or business analysis.
 You would then follow an employer training programme to qualify.